 You’ll want to dice those vegetables well into bite-sized pieces.
 I have this nifty vegetable chopper that allows me to dice my vegetables into perfect little squares.

-Make sure you cook the quinoa first before measuring and adding it to your mix.
+Tip!
+Be sure to cook the quinoa first before measuring and adding it to your mix.

 Don’t like quinoa?
 It’s okay to omit altogether.
 Feel free to add a few extra vegetables and additional shredded cheese to give the muffins a bit extra bulk.